AGPT applications for the 2022 intake for both colleges opened on 22 March 2021.

 As with most specialties, there is an application fee.
-This is payable once the Department of Health assesses your eligibility and you move through to the selection process.
+This is payable once the college deems you to be eligible.
+You then move through to the selection process.

-The fees for eligible applicants in 2019 are $700 for ACRRM and $725 for RACGP payable to the respective College upon confirmation of eligibility by the Department of Health.
+The fees for eligible applicants in the 2022 intake are $700 for ACRRM and $725 for RACGP payable to the respective college upon confirmation of eligibility.

 5. Organise your references